microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Selecting the Execution Provider for best performance

-Performance is dependent on the specific model you're trying to run, the session, the run options, and, your specific hardware target.
+Performance is dependent on the specific model you're trying to run, the session, the run options, and your specific hardware target.
 Here is some additional information for selecting the right Execution Provider for optimizing the ORT performance.

 ### CUDA (Default GPU) or CPU?

 The CPU version of ONNX Runtime provides a complete implementation of all operators in the ONNX spec.
 This ensures that your ONNX-compliant model can execute successfully.
 In order to keep the binary size small, common data types are supported for the ops.
-If you are using an uncommon data type that is not supported, you can file an issue and/or contribute a PR (see examples - [PR #2112](https://github.com/microsoft/onnxruntime/pull/2112), [PR #2034](https://github.com/microsoft/onnxruntime/pull/2034), [PR #1565](https://github.com/microsoft/onnxruntime/pull/1565)).
+If you are using an uncommon data type that is not supported, you can file a Github issue and/or contribute a Github Pull Request. (see examples - [PR #2112](https://github.com/microsoft/onnxruntime/pull/2112), [PR #2034](https://github.com/microsoft/onnxruntime/pull/2034), [PR #1565](https://github.com/microsoft/onnxruntime/pull/1565)).
 Please make sure you provide details on usage justification.

 Additionally, not all CUDA kernels are implemented, as these have been prioritized on an as-needed basis.
 This means that if your model contains operators that do not have a CUDA implementation, it will fall back to CPU.
 Switching between CPU and GPU can cause significant performance impact.
 If you require a specific operator that is not currently supported, please consider [contributing](https://github.com/microsoft/onnxruntime/tree/master/CONTRIBUTING.md) and/or [file an issue](https://github.com/microsoft/onnxruntime/issues) clearly describing your use case and share your model if possible.